 These days, modern speakers are small, compact, and don't have to be connected to an electric line to operate.
 With modern technology, Bluetooth is doing wonders, as our favorite tunes can be heard out and aloud from anywhere at any time.

 Up until 1914, airplanes were used mainly for mail.
 Just before the 1920' kicked in, far distance traveling changed humanity for good.
 Salt Lake City to Los Angeles with a stop in Las Vegas was the first route taken for a rich passenger's journey by plane.
 The journey was noisy, crowded, and very uncomfortable.

 Today, thankfully, things are different.
 From luxurious first-class or business class to the low-budget economy class, everyone travels.
 Business, or pleasure, with or without a suitcase included, free meal or free selection of seats, planes are the way to see the world.

-Before being a great decor item, the lamps were simply intended to produce light.
+Before being a great decor item, lamps were simply intended to produce light.
 Years and years ago, table lamps were made from a simple metal frame and bulbs.
-People didn't invest or give interest in home decorating like today, and the image here says it all.
+People didn't invest or have an interest in home decorating like today, and the image here says it all.